 Room on the Broom is hands-down a winner.
 This spellbinding story of a friendly witch and her black cat on a magical broomstick ride is entertaining for younger audiences.
 Gusty winds blow away the witch's hat, bow, and wand, and each time she flies to the ground to search, she meets a new friend who joins the broomstick ride.
 Eventually, the added weight snaps the broom (eek!), causing everyone to fall to the ground where a dragon awaits.
 Read the book to see what happens next.
 This book offers poetry in a rhyming style.
 It is a delight to read, and it catches the attention of young and old listeners.
 The story also provides repetitive elements, and you may find your toddler memorizing the lines to "read" along.
 You can never go wrong reading any book by Julia Donaldson, and we suggest checking out The Gruffalo and The Gruffalo's Child.

 "Oh, hello!
 I was just rescuing this cat.
 Know why?
 Because I'm a good egg.
 A verrrrrry good egg."
 The Good Egg is a delightful story about the good egg living in an egg carton with 11 other not-so-good eggs, which create trouble.
 Eventually, the good egg cracks under pressure and decides to leave the carton and stress behind.
 See if the good egg returns.
 We think this book is simply adorable, and the humor is funny for children and adults alike.
-Also, we appreciate this story's message about self-care, and even adults can take a note from it.
+Also, we appreciate this story's message about self-care, and even adults can take note.
 If you like this book, check out other Jory John books, such as The Cool Bean and The Bad Seed